 How To Make It?

 Start by heating the shea butter until it starts to melt and then slowly add the sweet almond oil.
 Stir well and after a minute or two, take the mixture off the heat.
 Add the rest of the ingredients, the rose water, and the honey.
 Again, stir well until you get a smooth texture.
-Let the paste cool down, after which you can use in your daily skincare routine as a moisturizer.
+Let the paste cool down, after which you can use it in your daily skincare routine as a moisturizer.

 Other variations of this recipe use coconut oil instead of sweet almond, and cocoa butter instead of shea butter.
 Both coconut oil and cocoa butter are highly comedogenic ingredients which can clog your pores.
 Nevertheless, if you have extremely dry skin, you can try the heavier coconut oil version of this moisturizing cream.